 Best iPhone VPN 2021 - Get 3 months free with an annual plan

 ExpressVPN is our top pick for all-round best VPN, and we're just as happy to recommend it for iOS devices.
-This British Virgin Islands-based provider has a large server network (with 160 server locations in over 90 countries) that managed to provide very good speeds throughout our testing.
+The top-rated provider has a large server network (with 160 server locations in over 90 countries) that managed to provide very good speeds throughout our testing.
 In fact, it's brilliant on every platform and browser we tested it on - Android, Windows 10, Mac, Linux, Chrome, Firefox...the lot!

 Its iPhone VPN is very easy to set up and boasts a user-friendly interface that focuses on smart server selection via different filters.
 Users can connect with a single tap and use the VPN seamlessly, plus it's simple to switch servers without manually closing the current connection first.